 FFELP loans are the only federal student loans managed by AES.
 Other types of federal student loans allocated to PHEAA are assigned FedLoan Servicing only, not AES.

-The FFEL Program ended in 2010, however, and FFEL loans have not been offered for more than nine years.
-Even so, many borrowers are still repaying these types of loans, including many that are serviced by AES.
+The FFEL Program ended in 2010, however, and FFELP loans have not been offered for more than 10 years.
+Even so, many borrowers are still repaying these types of loans, including those that are serviced by AES.
 AES also manages private student loans, so some borrowers will have AES servicing loans they took out with a private lender.

 How To Get Info About Your AES Student Loans